 Before you go…

-You can help protect your four-legged travel companion in a car trip when you bundle Lemonade Pet and Lemonade car insurance.
-For instance, when you include both collision and comprehensive coverage on your Lemonade Car policy, it could help cover your pet if they get hurt while they’re in the car.
+Also, when you buy a Lemonade Car policy and include both collision and comprehensive coverage, it could help cover your pet if they get hurt while they’re in the car.
 (Plus you’ll be eligible for discounts on both of your Lemonade policies when you bundle.)

-Ready to take Lemonade Car for a spin?
+Ready to take Lemonade Pet for a spin?
 Get your quote started below.

 Please note: Lemonade articles and other editorial content are meant for educational purposes only, and should not be relied upon instead of professional legal, insurance or financial advice.
 The content of these educational articles does not alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
 While we regularly review previously published content to ensure it is accurate and up-to-date, there may be instances in which legal conditions or policy details have changed since publication.
 Any hypothetical examples used in Lemonade editorial content are purely expositional.
 Hypothetical examples do not alter or bind Lemonade to any application of your insurance policy to the particular facts and circumstances of any actual claim.